 No. But I did want you to champion Eve.
 Just as I want you to dislike Natty – our protagonist, on occasion.
 I want to blur the boundaries between good and bad and for the reader to not always like Natty, but to understand why she does things.
 And the same goes for Eve.

-4. I felt Eve’s conquest of Sean was only possible because Natty and him were having sexual “problems”.
+4. I felt Eve’s conquest of Sean was only possible because Natty and he were having sex “problems”.
 Did you want to confine their marital problems only to their sexual lives?
 Why/ Why not?

 The lack of sex in Sean and Natty’s life was a symptom of a much bigger problem – the fact that Sean had become invisible to Natty.
 She was focused on the other stuff – the children and their hotel business.
 This was intentional because it is how a lot of us become when balancing work and kids, and so I wanted to highlight it.